3rr0r-505/KeySpy/CONTRIBUTING.md

 - Make sure you have a GitHub account.
 - Fork the repository on GitHub.
-- Clone your forked repository: `git clone https://github.com/yourusername/netwhisper.git`
+- Clone your forked repository: `git clone https://github.com/3rr0r-505/KeySpy.git`
-- Navigate to the project directory: `cd netwhisper`
+- Navigate to the project directory: `cd KeySPy`

 ## Creating Issues

 If you find a bug, have a question, or want to suggest a new feature, you can create an issue on GitHub:

-1. Go to the [Issues](https://github.com/yourusername/netwhisper/issues) section.
+1. Go to the [Issues](https://github.com/3rr0r-505/KeySpy/issues) section.
 2. Click the "New Issue" button.
 3. Provide a descriptive title and detailed description.